joshbuker/joshbuker.github.io/_posts/2023-01-25-free-photography-hosting-with-cloudflare-pages.md

 Something else to consider, are alternative top-level domains, such as `.photos`, `.photography`, and others.
 For example, you could get `<firstname><lastname>.photography` if you only plan on hosting your photography with the domain name.

-There are many domain registrars that you can purchase your domain name through, including Cloudflare.
-Personally, I highly recommend [Gandi.net](https://gandi.net), who actively supported net neutrality and offer excellent service.
-I also would strongly encourage avoiding GoDaddy like the plague.
+There are many domain registrars that you can purchase your domain name through, including Cloudflare. ~~Personally, I highly recommend [Gandi.net](https://gandi.net), who actively supported net neutrality and offer excellent service.~~[^gandi] I also would strongly encourage avoiding GoDaddy like the plague.
 Beyond that, most services like namecheap, google domains, etc, are all decent options.
 It's really up to you on who to use and trust.

 Whatever registrar you use, you should be able to follow along to the rest of this guide, just replacing the DNS step with whatever your registrar's equivalent settings pages are.